 This example shows how to use masked filtering to increase the contrast of a specific region of an image.

-This example shows how to filter a region of interest (ROI), using the roifilt2 function to specify the filter.
+This example shows how to define your own function and mask to filter a region of interest.

 The process of filling a region of interest involves replacing all pixels in the region by interpolating inward from the boundary of the region.